-4. St Colman’s Cathedral in Cobh has the largest Carillon Bells in Ireland and the UK (49 bells).
+St. Colman’s Catholic Cathedral in Cobh has the largest number of Carillon Bells in Ireland and the UK (49 bells).

-6. Ireland’s most southern point falls at Cobh, and is aptly nicknamed ‘The teardrop of Ireland.’
-Cobh was also the ill-fated Titanic’s last port of call in 1912.
+Cobh - then known as Queenstown - was also the ill-fated Titanic’s last port of call in 1912.

-7. Cork Harbor is said to be the second largest harbor in the world, after Sydney Harbor in Australia.
-The motto on the coat of arms of Cork City is ‘Statio Bene Fide Carinis’ which means 'A Safe Harbor for Ships’.
+The motto on the coat of arms of Cork City is ‘Statio Bene Fide Carinis’ which means 'A Safe Harbor for Ships.’

 *Originally published in October 2011